stephane-robin/CRISPRbuilder-TB/README.md

 ## Requirements
 ---------------

->CRISPRbuilder-TB needs the following dependencies to work:
+>crisprbuilder_tb needs the following dependencies to work:

 * python >= "3.4"
 * xlrd >= "1.2.0"
 * xmltodict >= "0.12.0"
 * biopython >= "1.76"

->These different versions are automatically downloaded when installing the CRISPRbuilder-TB package.
+>These different versions are automatically downloaded when installing the crisprbuilder_tb package.

 ## Installation
 ---------------

->Install the package by writing in the command prompt: `pip3 install CRISPRbuilder-TB`.
+>Install the package by writing in the command prompt: `pip3 install crisprbuilder_tb`.

 ## How to use this package
 --------------------------

->The most often common instruction for this package is: `python3 CRISPRbuilder-TB --collect {SRA_reference}`.
+>The most often common instruction for this package is: `python3 crisprbuilder_tb --collect {SRA_reference}`.

 See the attached **criprbuilder-tb.md** for a comprehensive explanation.